h2oai/h2o-2/h2o-docs/source/newuser/java_help.rst

       $ java -Xmx2g -jar h2o.jar -name TomsCloud
       $ java -Xmx2g -jar h2o.jar -name TomsCloud
       $ java -Xmx2g -jar h2o.jar -name TomsCloud

+Supported Java
+""""""""""""""""
+Java 1.8 for developers is not supported at this time.
+Users running H\ :sub:`2`\ O, but not modifying and supplementing code, or recompiling the existing code can use Java 1.8